JHenzi/linode-ddns-docker/README.md

 ## How It Works

+The Linode Dynamic DNS updater works by continuously monitoring your public IP address and automatically updating your Linode DNS A records when changes are detected.

 1. **First Run:**
    - Fetches current DNS IP from Linode API as baseline
    - If DNS already matches current public IP → skips update
-   - If DNS differs → updates all configured records
+   - If DNS differs → updates all configured Linode Dynamic DNS records

 2. **Subsequent Runs:**
    - Compares current public IP with last known IP (from `lastip` file)
    - If unchanged → skips update
-   - If changed → updates all configured DNS A records via Linode API
+   - If changed → updates all configured Linode Dynamic DNS A records via Linode API

 3. **Continuous Mode:**
    - Repeats check every `CHECK_INTERVAL` seconds
    - Handles errors gracefully and continues running
+   - Ensures your Linode Dynamic DNS stays in sync with IP changes

 ## Files